studioscience/studio-science-boilerplate/README.md

 ```

 ### Version Control
-Versioning of the repository should follow the general guid3lines of Semantic Versioning on semver.org.
+Versioning of the repository should follow the general guidelines of Semantic Versioning on semver.org.
 X.Y.Z (Major.Minor.Patch).
-Patches are self explanitory.
+Patches are self explanatory.
 New features, that do not break backward compatibility will increment the Y (Minor).
 New features that break backward compatibility or major revisions will increment the X (Major).

 ### GIT
 The preferred GIT branching model should follow the general guidelines in the <a href="http://nvie.com/posts/a-successful-git-branching-model/" target="_blank">article</a> by Vincent Driessen, A successful Git branching model.
 It is highly recommended to learn and follow these guidelines.